-A Hohokam Pithouse Replica, "Three Sisters" Crops, and Matates - OH MY!
+A Hohokam Pithouse Replica, "Three Sisters" Crops, and Metates - OH MY!

-Check out our volunteer page for other opportunities—whether you come solo, bring a friend, or join as a group (like Troop 299 and United Way did), you’re always welcome.
+Check out our volunteer page for other opportunities—whether you come solo, bring a friend, or join as a group, you’re always welcome!

 On February 18, 2009, the Town of Oro Valley Resolution (R)09-10 authorized the Oro Valley Historical Society to oversee planting, maintenance and touring of the garden.
 The garden site location was determined according to the Master Plan for Steam Pump Ranch 2005.